rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 There are different types of provisioners, we could also have used Ansible.
 You are free to explore these possibilities.

-This file can be completely changed, but this provides an example of what can be done with a script, in this case `requirements.sh`:
+This file can be completely changed, but this provides an example of what can be done with a script, in this case `requirements.sh`.
+Note below "URL of knowledge base article" replaces a broken URL, but does not change the meaning:

 ```bash
 #!/bin/sh -eux